voltura/WeekNumber/README.md

 ![Settings Language](https://user-images.githubusercontent.com/2292809/121083488-c9ab1900-c7df-11eb-9a09-6dac98153ba2.png)

 ## Installation
-Download installer and run to install (option to start when installer finishes).
+Download installer and run to install with option to start the application when the installer finishes.
-If you downloaded WeekNumber.zip via *Download latest release* first unzip the archive, then run the installer.
+If you downloaded WeekNumber.zip via [*Download latest release*](https://github.com/voltura/weeknumber/releases/latest/download/WeekNumber.zip) first unzip the archive, then run the installer.
 To remove the application run the uninstaller or use Windows *Add or remove programs* feature or via the Control Panels *Programs And Features* section.

 ### Installation notes